emipa606/RoadsOfTheRim/README.md

 # Introduction

-I decided to reimplement Jecrell&apos;s amazing RimRoads mod since it had not been ported to Rimworld 1.0.
+I decided to reimplement Jecrell's amazing RimRoads mod since it had not been ported to Rimworld 1.0.

 # Features